 I set up a zero-waste shop, Life Before Plastik, which I have been running ever since.

 If I change the minds of five people, they can change five more.

 I have seen how people can change their behaviour and that of those around them.
 It is very difficult for us as individuals to change the actions of corporations and governments.
 But on a personal level, if I can convince five people to switch to a bamboo toothbrush, and they can convince five people more, then that impact is really large.

 It is important to show people why they should care about an issue.
 And sometimes that means sharing positive news that goes under the radar.
 The news can be bleak, especially now, but by talking about good things happening, people can think optimistically and truly believe that their actions are making a difference in the fight for zero waste.

 Young people have seen the climate crisis through different eyes.

 Young people need a seat at the table.
 Our views need to count hugely in this whole process.
 After all, we have learned things differently.
 We see the world through different eyes.
 You only need to look at Greta or any of the so many other young activists that are out there to see that we are pushing for change in a way that older leaders just are not doing.

 I would love for world leaders to start taking tangible action.
-The UK’s ‘Ten Point Plan for a Green Industrial Revolution’ released last month goes some way to tackling certain things like the rollout of electric vehicles or planting trees.
-But there is a huge list of things that I would like them to do, and most importantly I would like countries to communicate with other better.
+The UK’s ‘Ten Point Plan for a Green Industrial Revolution’ goes some way to tackling certain things like the rollout of electric vehicles or planting trees.
+But there is a huge list of things that I would like them to do, and most importantly I would like countries to communicate with each other better.